 There are a number of actions a landowner can take:

-- If the landowner has not yet done so, they should contact the company directly to resolve outstanding issues on rental payments.
+- A landowner should first contact the company directly to resolve outstanding issues on rental payments.

-- The landowner can apply to the Surface Rights Board (SRB) for assistance in resolving the issue using SRB Form 1E.
+- If a company does not respond to a landowner’s request to discuss rental payments, the landowner can apply to the Surface Rights Board (SRB) for assistance in resolving the issue using SRB Form 1E.
 The SRB may issue a Payment Order and could terminate or suspend the company’s right of entry on their land.
 If right of entry is suspended, the permit holder must continue to pay rent or compensation and immediately suspend all oil and gas related activity on their land.

-- If a landowner would like to confirm the status of the well or the company, they may contact the BC Oil and Gas Commission.
+- If a landowner would like to confirm the status of the well or the company, they may contact the BC Energy Regulator.

 - The landowner could conduct a Bankruptcy and Insolvency Records Search to determine if a company is involved in bankruptcy or insolvency proceedings.